PulkiD/neo4j_driver/README.md

-# Neo4j Flask Driver
+# Neo4j FastAPI Driver

-A production-ready Flask application that serves as a driver to connect to Neo4j databases hosted on Neo4j Cloud.
+A production-ready FastAPI application that serves as a driver to connect to Neo4j databases hosted on Neo4j Cloud.

 ## Features

+- FastAPI for high-performance async API development
+- Automatic API documentation (Swagger UI and ReDoc)
 - Singleton pattern for database connection and logging
 - Environment-based configuration
 - Structured logging with JSON format